-We are living in 2020, this year surprised us with the pandemic but there is one important tool that we were given much before the pandemic – The 4G network.
+The pandemic surprised us but there is one important tool that we were given much before the pandemic – The 4G network.
 If you are someone who has already started with the NEET online classes, congratulations! you are ahead in the game.
 If you are someone who has never taken online classes before, do not worry, I have got you covered.

 Most of the coaching classes and institutions have switched to the online mode of teaching, considering the lockdown and the social distancing.
 If your institution has not yet switched to the online classes then it’s high time you change the source.

 Why are online classes necessary while preparing for NEET at home?